Status: 20 April 2021

 - Empty lecture halls/classrooms may be used for studying at any time at the students’ own responsibility, provided the room is available ("Frei" shown on the room display or in the digital room occupancy plan at rooms.uzh.ch).
+Rooms are primarily availabe in the main building, Campus Nord and Irchel Campus.
 Here too, the applicable rules must be adhered to (masks, 1.5 meters distance, disinfection of surfaces).

 - Eating is not permitted in lecture halls/classrooms.

 This Is How We Protect Each Other at UZH

 Everyone at UZH (UZH members as well as external service providers and visitors) must adhere to the following rules